 Pupils arriving at school after 8:55am must enter through the main gates and report to the school office to be signed in by an adult.
 Pupils leaving school for any reason before the end of the normal school day must report to the office before they go so that we can ensure that they are appropriately signed out.
 Registers are also taken when the children return to classes after lunch.
 Unexplained absences will be investigated by the Welfare and Attendance Officer.

 The punctuality requirements for the Secondary phase are the same as in Primary.
 However pupils must be present in their Form rooms at 8:50am.

 - Ensure that your child attends school regularly and is always on time

-There are many benefits for a good attendance rate and these can help define a pupil’s future.
+There are many benefits of a good attendance rate and these can help define a pupil’s future.
 These benefits include:

 - Creates a positive impression for school reference

 - Demonstrating admirable qualities of endurance, determination and resilience

 - Less risk of isolation and low self esteem

 Attendance rates can impact on a pupil's report and will be used in future reference checks by colleges, universities and employers.